mirfan899/sppas/README.txt

     Need help?

-        - Tutorials are available on the web site;
+    - Tutorials are available on the web site
-        - Explore the "documentation" folder;
+    - Explore the "documentation" folder of this package or the documentation on the web
-        - Subscribe to the user's group.

     -------------------------------------------------------------------------